IhateCreatingUserNames2/AuraX/readme.md

 - Python 3.10+
 - Docker Desktop
 - 16gb RAM minimum to run main and worker WITH REMOTE INFERENCE and with MANUAL VECTOR STEERING.
 - NVIDIA GPU for local Inference or Vast.AI.
+- eb2 Account APi KEY for RLM
+- OpenRouter API KEY for fallback or remote inference without Vector Steering

 ## Installation